nkoech/Targeting_Tools_10_1/README.md

 Targeting Tools
 ===============

 Targeting toolbox is an ArcGIS toolbox (.pyt) purely developed using Python programming language.
-The toolbox has three tools that were developed with an aim of identifying land that is suitable for a certain crop to grow based on user criteria.
-The three tools are:
+The toolbox has two tools that were developed with an aim of identifying land that is suitable for a certain crop to grow based on user criteria.
+The two tools are:

 * **Land Suitability:** This tool can be used to identify areas that ,are suitable for planting a certain type of crop as per the user criteria.
 Please click on the **Help Tool button** once you install the toolbox in an ArcGIS environment to get information on how to use it.

 * **Land Match:** A tool that can be used to find suitable sites that are similar to already existing farmlands under a certain type of crop.
 This tool is still **under development** and will be shared soon.

-* **Target Statistics:** This tool is expeceted to calculate statistics on values of the output rasters from the two tools mentioned above. **To be realeased soon**.

 ## Tool Specifications

 1. The tools work with ArcGIS version 10.1 and above.

 2. At a minimum, the tools require the Spatial Analyst Extension to run.